-The Blue Lagoon Spa (in Iceland) is an ever popular experience on travel wish lists.
+Iceland’s Blue Lagoon Spa is an ever popular experience on travel wish lists.
 Escaping the freezing elements by dashing into geothermal waters is pretty special.
-To help maximise your R&R, here are my pearls of wisdom, my seven Blue Lagoon Spa tips…
+To help maximise your R&R, here are my Blue Lagoon tips

 The hat also keeps your ears warm as you bob around in the water.
 After ten minutes in the spa, the visitors (now with bright red ears from the chill) that had initially laughed at us were soon wishing they had a hat too.